guermonprez/guermonprez.github.io/Readme.md

-# Innovation Management - Focus on AI, productivity and Cybersecurity
+# Innovation Management - Focus on AI, productivity and cybersecurity

 ### Current Positions:
 * Driving efficiency with AI-driven innovation at Procter and Gamble, based in San Francisco